 The word (or words) of the day are “mixed media.”
 In art class the “medium” is whatever you are using to make your artwork.
 Mixed media is just a fancy way of saying that there is more than one art material involved.

-There are a couple of reasons I love mixed media projects like this collage project.
+There are a couple of reasons I love mixed media projects like this winter collage project.

 One, it exposes your student to several processes and materials.
 To me one of the most important aspects of art education is to expose kids to a wide variety of materials and techniques.
 Try a lot of things.